Civil Engineering (CE)

 CE 4330W.
 Contracts and Specifications.
 3 Credits.

 Law of contracts, construction contracts, specifications, bidding, insurance and bonds, professional liability, arbitration of disputes, litigation.
+Includes a significant engagement in writing as a form of critical inquiry and scholarly expression to satisfy the WID requirement.
 Restricted to juniors and seniors.
 (Spring, Every Year).

 CE 4341.
 Senior Design Project I. 1 Credit.